 A fully QED/relativistic theory of light pressure of CMB radiation and Fokker-Planck equation for electron distribution combined with cosmologic relation for CMB temperature, $T$, yields analytic results for the evolution of the distribution over large span of time and energies.
 A strong imprint of CMB on electrons transpires $via$ formation of ``frozen non-equilibrium'' state of electrons in current epoch, and possible existence of cutoff and narrow spectral lines as remnants of high-$T$ sources.

 {Submitted to \emph{Phys.~Rev.~Lett.}}

-Beginning with its discovery [1], light pressure played an expanding role in astrophysics and cosmology, where of the most current interest is a light pressure by an isotropic Cosmic Microwave Background (CMB) [2] radiation on charged particles resulting in the loss of their momentum/energy [3], $via$ inverse Compton scattering [4].
-While extremely weak, CMB can also strongly affect high-energy baryons' fast decay facilitated by the pion production $via$ so called $\Delta$-resonance of a baryon and high-energy photons $via$ secondary production of virtual pairs, resulting in the existence [5] of an upper limit of the energy of cosmic rays ($\sim 0.5 \times 10^{20} eV$).
-One would expect even stronger and better traced CMB interaction with electrons, especially because of their fundamental nature, whereby the momentum decay of electrons can be treated more thoroughly using the dependence of photon scattering cross-section on photon energy due to the virtual electron-positron pair creation and annihilation described by the QED theory [6].
+Beginning with its discovery [1], light pressure, in particular that by an isotropic Cosmic Microwave Background (CMB) [2] on charged particles, resulting in the loss of their momentum/energy [3] $via$ inverse Compton scattering [4], played a substantial role in astrophysics and cosmology.
+It strongly affects high-energy baryons' fast decay facilitated by the pion production and high-energy photons $via$ secondary production of virtual pairs, imposing an upper limit [5] on cosmic rays energy.
+One would expect even stronger CMB interaction with electrons, since due to their fundamental nature, their momentum loss can be treated more thoroughly using the QED theory [6] of photon-electron scattering.

-The CMB light pressure is the only force imposing thermal equilibrium on electrons in the deep space.